Saturday, April 17, 2021

 And just when I was sure that abstracts were only inspired by imagination alone.
 Cartoon by Richard Taylor, 1947.

-Everything that matters in our world is complicated.
-But the truth of it all is always simple.
+Everything that matters is complicated.
+But the truth behind it is always simple.
 Cartoon by Robert J. Day, 1950.

 While I keep telling my wife exactly what this caption says, she keeps insisting that if a new book comes in an old book must go out!
 Cartoon by Sidney Hoff, 1951.